โŒจ๏ธ

 42 WPMAverage

 42 WPM is right at the adult average.
-It is perfectly normal and adequate for casual use.
+Perfectly normal and adequate for casual use.
 With 2-3 weeks of daily practice you can push this to 55-60 WPM.

 50 WPMAbove Average

 50 WPM puts you ahead of most casual typists.
-It is the minimum recommended for office work and a solid speed for students.
+The minimum recommended for office work and a solid speed for students.
 You are typing nearly one word per second.

 60 WPMGood

 60 WPM is genuinely good.
-You are faster than about 70% of all typists.
+Faster than about 70% of all typists.
 This speed handles any job requirement comfortably and means you likely use proper touch typing.

 70 WPMVery Good